jtopjian/terraform-provider-sensu/README.md

 [![Build Status](https://travis-ci.org/jtopjian/terraform-provider-sensu.svg?branch=master)](https://travis-ci.org/jtopjian/terraform-provider-sensu)

-Sensu 2.0 resource provider for Terraform
+Sensu Go resource provider for Terraform

-> Sensu 2.0 and the Sensu 2.0 API are still in beta stages.
->
-> This provider should not be considered stable nor does it
+> This provider is still in early stages and has not seen
-> guarantee any type of backwards compatibility.
+> a lot of production use.
+Backwards compatibility is not
+> guaranteed at this time.

 ## Prerequisites